ucy-cs452-sp24/hw1-GeorgeChorattas/hierarchy/README.md

 # Comments about HW1 results
-In this Homework we had to study the memory and storage hierarchy in the data center.
+In this Homework we had to study the memory and storage hierarchy in the data center. <br />
-**For this assignment i selected The CloudLab cluster at the University of Wisconsin** The 2 nodes i used was type **c220g5** with the following characteristics :
+**For this assignment i selected The CloudLab cluster at the University of Wisconsin** <br />
+The 2 nodes i used was type **c220g5** with the following characteristics :
   * CPU : Two Intel Xeon Silver 4114 10-core CPUs at 2.20 GHz
   * RAM : 192GB ECC DDR4-2666 Memory